 We have collected some weather data for you.
 In the chart, you can see average temperatures at the North Rim of the Grand Canyon throughout the year.

 In this chart, you can check expected rainfall shown as average precipitation in inches for each month.
-It looks that the best is May and June, but please remember that North Rim road opens on May 15th (North Rim road is closed from mid-November to mid-May).
+It looks like the best is May and June, but please remember that North Rim road opens on May 15th (North Rim road is closed from mid-November to mid-May).

-How to get to North Rim of Grand Canyon?
+How to get to the North Rim of the Grand Canyon?

 It’s a map which we use a lot.
 The newest map we can recommend is Grand Canyon, North and South Rims.
 Key areas of interest featured on this map include Colorado River miles 60-98, North and South Rim visitor centers, Grand Canyon Village, Tusayan, Bright Angel Trail (plus elevation profile), West Rim Trail, Kaibab Trail, Arizona Trail, and more.
-This map includes also Grand Canyon National Park, Kaibab National Forest, Little Colorado River, Marble Canyon.
+This map includes also Grand Canyon National Park, Kaibab National Forest, Little Colorado River, and Marble Canyon.
 One of the best maps will come in handy when you are going to spend more than a day or two on the Grand Canyon.
 And the area is so vast that it is worth planning a more extended vacation here.